edwardcrompton/django-lle/README.md

+# Running this locally

+Followed Django installation steps from here: https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment#installing_the_virtual_environment_software

+Start the virtual environment

+> mkvirtualenv my_django_environment

+Install Django

+> pip3 install django~=4.0

+* What does installation do?
+Where does Django get installed?

+Tried to install from requirements.txt

+> pip3 install -r requirements.txt

+* Some of these packages are huge.
+May be far too much bloat here - possibly because I'm installing the Github codebase version.
+Try to strip down to only the required packages.

 # GitHub Codespaces ♥️ Django

 Welcome to your shiny new Codespace running Django!
 We've got everything fired up and running for you to explore Django.